intershop/intershop-pwa/docs/guides/data-handling-with-mappers.md

 In special cases, the mapper class might need some dependencies to transform data correctly.
 In that case, you can declare it as an `Injectable` and use Angular's dependency injection mechanism to provide an instance in your service.

+> [!WARNING]
-> :warning: If the mapper needs no dependencies, always use static methods!
+> If the mapper needs no dependencies, always use static methods!

 **category.mapper.ts**